freeCodeCamp/guide/src/pages/articles/miscellaneous/change-the-url-of-a-remote-repository/index.md

 ---
-title: Change the Url of A Remote Repository
+title: Change the Url of a Remote Repository
 ---
 The `git remote set-url` command changes an existing remote repository URL.